apache/nuttx/configs/launchxl-tms57004/README.txt

   But I was initially able to load FLASH and debug using a Segger J-Link connected to the board as described below.
 But I think that some of my initial code loads put the TMS570 in bad state (or worse).
 Now the NERROR LED is on.
-When I attempt to problem the FLASH, the J-Link software complains that the CPU is running too slowly and then times out trying to erase the FLASH.
+When I attempt to program the FLASH, the J-Link software complains that the CPU is running too slowly and then times out trying to erase the FLASH.